semaphoreci/docs/building-monorepo-projects_5dd3c0782c7d3a7e9ae41d93.md

 - An iOS client application located inside `/ios/` directory
 - A separate docs web page located inside `/docs/` directory

-A Semaphore pipeline that is *not* optimized for a monorepo project, in this case, looks like this:
+A Semaphore pipeline for this monorepo project is the following:

 ```yml
 version: "v1.0"